 The Greek word used in 1 Peter 2:16 for "servant" is "doulos" that is, slave.
 And a slave/bondservant is quite different from a servant.

 bondservant n. – 1. a person who serves in bondage; slave; 2. a person bound to service without wages

 servant n. – 1. a person employed by another, esp. to perform domestic duties.

-A bondservant is bound to service without expecting any worldly compensation, while a servant is a hired worker who performs his/her duty for immediate satisfaction.
+A slave is bound to service without expecting any worldly compensation, while a servant is a hired worker who performs his/her duty for immediate satisfaction.

-I wanted to share this distinction with you before you read this next passage so you’ll understand why God calls us “bondservants” rather than “servants”.
+I wanted to share this distinction with you before you read this next passage so you’ll understand why God calls us “slaves” of righteousness, rather than “servants” of righteousness.
 God purchased us with the blood of His Son.
 He owes us nothing but death and condemnation for that is what our sins have accrued for us (Rom 6:23).
-But rather than give us what we’ve rightly earned, by His grace, He sacrificed His one and only Son and gave us what we didn’t earn: eternal salvation.
-Therefore, we’re not God’s hired servants, for He owes us nothing (Job 41:11, Ps 49:7-9), rather we’ve been graced to be His bondservants; His precious children, His blessed possession (1 Pet 2:9).
+But rather than give us what we’ve rightly earned, by His grace, He sacrificed His one and only Son and gave us what we could never earn: eternal salvation.
+Therefore, we’re not God’s hired servants, for He owes us nothing (Job 41:11, Ps 49:7-9), rather we’ve been graced to be slaves of Christ—His precious children—His blessed possession (1 Pet 2:9).